nestauk/svizzle/packages/components/ui/src/a11y/menu/README.md

 ## Usage

-The accessibility menu depends on measurements made by the `<ScreenSensor/>` component so it must be instantiated as well.
-For the options selected in the menu to have effect, an instance of the `<A11yMenuDriver/>` component must also be present.
+The accessibility menu depends on measurements made by the `<ScreenSensor />` component so it must be instantiated as well.
+For the options selected in the menu to have effect, an instance of the `<A11yMenuDriver />` component must also be present.
 This component can be configured with customized default settings, such as a website specific list of typefaces.
 You'll find the default settings in `packages/components/ui/src/a11y/menu/settings.js`.